boltops-tools/pipedream/docs/_docs/dsl/pipeline.md

 This pipeline has 3 stages:

-1. downloads the source code from Gitub and uploads it to S3 as an output artifact
+1. Downloads the source code from Gitub and uploads it to S3 as an output artifact.
-2. starts some codebuild project with output artifact from the previous step
+2. Starts 3 codebuild projects with s3 upload from the previous step as an input artifact.
-3. waits for a manual approval stage
+3. Waits for a manual approval stage.
-4. uses another codebuild to kick off a deploy.
+4. Uses another codebuild project to kick off a deploy.

 ## Build Stage